its-teph/1dStencil-in-Assembly/README.md

 ![image](https://github.com/its-teph/1dStencil-in-Assembly/assets/80933795/b1e57751-18b0-4d26-b324-500ab119e26c)

+It can be seen from overall data that the SIMD x86-64 assembly implementation is the fastest version.
+To discuss the results obtained, in terms of array size of 2^20, Non SIMD Assembly implementation are 64.05% faster than the C, meanwhile SIMD Assembly implementation is 96.36% faster than the Non SIMD assembly, lastly it can be said that the CUDA is 64% faster than the C and 1.05% faster than the Non SIMD.

 II.
 Outputs

 To check the correctness of the output of each kernel, the C version is used as the basis.
 To better check the similiraties of each version, I used the same data for all versions instead of randomly generated for this screenshot.
 However, the code also have the implementation of random number for X vector.